-This is one of the many underling messages in the film Gattaca which Andrew Niccol the director, presents to us using visual references to the early two thousands.
-Andrew saw the circular pattern in which humans live, never learning from past mistakes, but always complacently thinking that they were happier, or things were better before.
+This is one of the many underlying messages in the film Gattaca, which Andrew Niccol – the director, presents to us using visual references to the early two thousands.
+Andrew saw the dangerous circular pattern in which humans live, never learning from past mistakes, but always complacently thinking that they were happier, or things were better before.

 In the introduction to the film Jerome is conceived in a beautiful green Buick Riviera.
-The shot is taken from above in a birds eye view angle, which shows off the sleek, cone shaped back and wide skylight in which Jeromes’ parents faces are visible.
+The shot is taken from above in a birds eye view angle, which shows off the sleek, cone shaped back and wide skylight in which Jerome’s’ parents faces are visible.
 The design of the 1971 Buick Riviera was crafted to capture the ‘classic’ feel of the even older 1930s boattail roadsters.
 This desperate attempt at recreating something once loved brings to our attention how obsessed we are with another time… a ‘better’ time.

 When Jerome and Irene are returning from a concert they speed through the night in a 1960 Jaguar Mk.II.
 After they are waved through the checkpoint we are shown a side profile of the car.
 It is long and grey, the stage lighting positioned to catch the glint of the metal trim around the cars body to capture its sleekness.
 Distracted by the love of beauty we forget everything to be learned from the past, in regards to racism and the class struggle, and focus only on a pretty car.

 And that is how he did it.
 Automobiles run off electricity to reinforce that it is the future, but with the beautiful body of the cars we know and love.
 Our attention has been caught, and in a nostalgic way we are admiring the class and sophistication of the era.
-We think ‘the past was better’ or ‘why can’t todays society look like that?’
+We think ‘the past was better’ or ‘why can’t today’s society look like that?’

-We are feeling a lust for the past because of all the beauty it trapped in the form of a car.. we are right were Niccol wants us.
+We are feeling a lust for the past because of all the beauty it trapped in the form of a car.. we are right where Niccol wants us.
 Now to remind us of the hardships of the early twentieth century he brings back some of the harsh racism of the time – with a futuristic twist.

-After the natural conception of the imperfect Vincent Freeman Mr and Mrs Freeman decide to have their next child genetically engineered – as was common for the time.
+After the natural conception of the imperfect Vincent Freeman, Mr and Mrs Freeman decide to have their next child genetically engineered – as was common for the time.
 At the genetics counselling office the pair speak with a black geneticist about their future child.
 He explains to them ” I have taken the liberty of eradicating any potentially prejudicial conditions – premature baldness, myopia, alcoholism” .. the list goes on.
 At this Mrs Freeman interrupts, concerned about just how much is being predetermined for her child.

 Mrs Freeman: “we didn’t want — diseases, yes”